-Niall Campbell Reviews & Features
+Niall Campbell reviews & features for Noctuary

-Niall Campbell Reviews & Features
+Niall Campbell reviews & features for Noctuary

 Noctuary is a homage to night-time, to “that midnight thrill of being alive”, to the small, stray moments that make up a life.
 It is also a passionately tender examination of what it means to have and care for a small child.’ – Suzannah V. Evans, Times Literary Supplement

 Scottish poet Niall Campbell, whose debut Moontide won both the Saltire First Book of the Year Award and the inaugural £20,000 Edwin Morgan Poetry Award, published his second collection Noctuary with Bloodaxe in April 2019.
+It was shortlisted for the Forward Prize for Best Collection.
+His third collection The Island in the Sound, was published in September 2024.

 Noctuary is a lyrical collection poems about young fatherhood and the small hours.
-Written from Niall Campbell’s new home in Leeds, the poems nevertheless draw on the seascapes, myths and wildlife of South Uist, where he grew up.
+Written from Niall Campbell’s then home in Leeds, the poems nevertheless draw on the seascapes, myths and wildlife of South Uist, where he grew up.
 In this noctuary, a diary for the late hours, poems record moments of beauty and tenderness to be found in those broken nights when caring for a young son.

 Listen to Niall Campbell narrate a poem he wrote especially for the Radio 4 feature Ballad of the Fix, about Scotland's drug problem, here.
 This was a BBC Radio 4 Pick of the Week.